 This modification does not address the issue of Ecological Sustainable Development (ESD).
 The Hearnes Lake wilderness area contains a rich diversity of estuarine habitats, including mangroves, salt marsh and fringing sedge lands.
 The location of this proposed urban development is on a low-lying floodplain and wetlands making it vulnerable to inundation from floods, sea level rise, storm surge, rising water tables and coastal recession.
 State Government guidelines including ESD restrict development in such areas.
 The Precautionary Principle, states that where there is a risk of serious harm or damage to the environment, life, and property, the developer must demonstrate that those risks have been adequately assessed and that mitigating measures to address the risks are implemented.
-This development lacks adequate risk assessment in relation to its future inhabitants, existing residents and to the area's fragile environment containing Endangered Ecological Communities (EEC's).
+This development lacks adequate risk assessment in relation to its future inhabitants, existing residents and to the areas fragile environment containing Endangered Ecological Communities (EEC's).

 Flooding is a major issue.
-Mod 7 covers an area where the risk of inundation is so high, the developer is obliged to produce detailed flood modelling.
-This must demonstrate that the development is not flood-prone, and will not increase the risk of flooding on existing homes including those in Pine Crescent, Maple Road and Ti-Tree Road.
-The increase in entrance berm heights at Hearnes Lake, sea level rises and storm intensities should all be addressed in a comprehensive flooding study of the catchment and the development site.
+Mod 7 covers an area where the risk of inundation is so high, the developer is obliged produce detailed flood modelling.
+This must demonstrate that the development is safe from flooding and will have no detrimental impact on existing homes including those in Pine Crescent, Maple Road and Ti-Tree Road.
+The Hearnes Lake entrance berm heights are predicted to increase along with sea level rises and storm intensities; therefore, there is a critical need for comprehensive flooding modelling of the catchment and the development site.
 Flooding levels will increase with time when coupled with the predicted ravages of sea level rise, coastal recession and increased storm intensity.
 The proponent and any consenting authority has a duty of care (a principle of ESD) not to place properties and people in Pine Crescent, Maple Road and Ti-Tree Road at risk from even worse flooding.
 The key outcome of the 2006-31 Mid North Coast Regional Strategy states: "Future urban development will not be located in areas of high risk from natural hazards including sea level rise, coastal recession, rising water tables and flooding".
 Why would a government be approving a development located in just such an area?

-Mod 7 does nothing to protect this very sensitive environment from the impacts of urban development on this scale.
+Mod 7 does nothing to protect this very sensitive environment from the impacts from the impacts of urban development on this scale.
 Hearnes Lake is an environmentally significant ICOLL (intermittently open and closed lake or lagoon) that contains a remarkable diversity of terrestrial and aquatic ecosystems, including many locally rare, threatened and migratory species, such as the Little Tern and vulnerable marine turtles, a significance recognised by the inclusion of both estuarine and marine waters within the Solitary Islands Marine Park (SIMP).
 The Hearnes Lake Estuary Processes Study states that maintenance of the Lake's ecosystems should: receive priority above development, if aiming to achieve long term sustainability of both the environment and economy of Hearnes Lake.
 Careful management to preserve the existing natural features, in terms of their ecological benefit as well as their aesthetic appeal, will be needed.
 Throughout NSW approximately 60% of coastal wetlands have been lost through draining, filling for agriculture and urban development (DLWC, 2001).